heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

 ## What next?

 This tutorial did not cover the application's life cycle and impact on used SDK objects.
 To learn more, read [here](https://developer.here.com/documentation/android-premium/dev_guide/topics/map-positioning.html).
-We also did not focus on UI implementation - a simple version of it is in the [repository](https://github.com/heremaps/here-android-sdk-examples/tree/master/speed-limit-watcher) (tested with HERE Android SDK 3.8 and Android 5 and 7.1).
+We also did not focus on UI implementation - a simple version of it is in the [repository](https://github.com/heremaps/here-android-sdk-examples/tree/master/speed-limit-watcher) (tested with HERE Mobile SDK for Android (Premium) 3.12 and Android 5 and 7.1).